 We learners can make use of the many journeys that words take across languages and time.
 That is to say, we can exploit the etymological links between English and Czech to make words more familiar.
 Believe me, there are plenty of links!
 The post is divided up into three parts, to reflect the three general ways in which the two languages might have such word connections: inheritance, borrowing and calquing.

 While, as the title suggests, this post is intended for anyone who might be learning or want to learn Czech, I’m confident that it can also offer some good nuggets of knowledge for all linguistically inclined people, be they Czech enthusiasts or not!

 While Czech belongs to the Slavic family of related languages, it also belongs to the wider Indo-European family.
 These many languages trace their history back to a single, prehistoric ancestor – and English is another member of the family too.
 What this means is that some Czech and English words are cousins, or rather cognates, which the two languages have inherited from that common origin.

 So many connections are there for the taking, though admittedly some Czech-English pairs look more alike than others.
 While Czech nos and English nose are comfortably similar, oko and eye are no less related.
+So too are plíce ‘lung’ and Latin pulmō, from which English gets pulmonary.
 Czech žena is not related to English woman, but it can be connected to queen, and also to Ancient Greek gunḗ, from which English gets gynaecology.
 Guest is cognate with its Czech equivalent host, as is English’s own word host, though via a different route.